manifold-lang/manifold-frontend/README.md

 The Manifold front-end language expresses systems in many problem domains, including digital hardware and microfluidics, as text.
 It is optimized for conceptual elegance, expressiveness, and human readability.

-## Booleans
+## Bools

-The most fundamental type in Manifold is the `Boolean` type.
-A `Boolean` represents a single bit of information: true or false, represented as `true` or `false`.
+The most fundamental type in Manifold is the `Bool` type.
+A `Bool` represents a single bit of information: true or false, represented as `true` or `false`.
 For example, we might turn on our time machine by setting

 ```
-Boolean timeMachineOn = true
+Bool timeMachineOn = true
 ```

 The compiler can infer the type of the variable so it is equivalent to write